 - When no Alert Profiles are active, no alert cards will be present

 |One alert card for each active alert||No active alerts on the network|

 Before the user can rely on environmental sensors to protect a facility in real-world events, it is important to first properly configure alerts and physically install the sensors at appropriate locations.
 After devices are configured, it remains essential to continuously monitor and make adjustments based on changes in environmental conditions, system requirements, and other factors.

 The overview cards serve to remind the facility team to configure and maintain the Meraki sensor.
 This is accomplished by reporting 4 aggregated metrics.

 - Low battery: report the number of devices that have reported <5% battery level

-- Tampered: report the number of devices that have experienced the following events within the past 7 days. tampered door sensor, disconnected USB cable, disconnected probe cable, and disconnected water leak cable
+- Tampered: report the number of devices that have experienced the following events within the past 7 days. tampered door sensor, disconnected USB cable, disconnected probe cable or disconnected water leak cable

-- Without Automation: report the number of MT30 Smart Buttons that are not assigned automation.
-If all MT30s are assigned automation, or if you do not have an MT30 in your network, this card will be hidden.
+- Without Automation: report the number of MT30 Smart Buttons that are not assigned Automation.
+If all MT30s are assigned automation, or if the user does not have an MT30 in their network, this card will be hidden.

 Selecting an overview card will bring you to the sensor page with a filtered-down list of sensors related to the card condition.

 Alert log provides the facility team insights into past sensor alerting events.
-You can also filter the page by the sensor name, event type, and time to reduce the operation time.
+This page can also be filtered by the sensor name, event type, and time of alert.
 Please note that hardware alerts (such as device going offline) are not shown in the alert log.
-You will still have to go visit Network-Wide > Alerts for hardware alerts.
+Hardware alerts can be configured by visiting Network-Wide>Alerts.